 Deepak has extensive experience studying Earth’s Moon.
 He has worked with variety of remote sensing data to characterize the mineralogy of impact melt deposits and their corresponding geologic context on the lunar surface.
 He has also contributed to the study of bright albedo deposits (swirls), high titanium basalts and a new rock-type (Mg-spinel Anorthosite) on the Moon.
 His discovery of Mg-spinel at Theophilus crater is now regarded as a type area (best area for study) for this new rock.

-He has B.S. and M.S. degrees in Geology from India and has another M.S. degree from Brown University in the same discipline.
-Before coming to Brown, Deepak was working as a Scientist at the Physical Research Laboratory, a unit of Dept. of Space in India.
-He was involved in the scientific preparations for the Chandrayaan-1 mission: India’s first mission to the Moon.
+He holds B.S. and M.S. degrees in Geology from India and M.S. and Ph.D. degrees from Brown University (USA) in the same discipline.
+Before coming to Brown, Deepak was working as a scientist at the Physical Research Laboratory, a unit of the Department of Space in India.
+He was involved in the scientific preparations for the Chandrayaan-1 mission—India’s first mission to the Moon.

-Deepak has interest in science writing (articles, poems, reports), photography and recycling waste material to make picture frames and wall hangings.
+Deepak has interest in science writing (articles, poems, and conference reports), photography and sustainable development practices.

 The Division of Planetary Science (DPS) Meeting saw many exciting scientific discussions spanning the range of processes on different planetary bodies, as well as their replication in the laboratory and in models.